aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

         {
             return await ApiClient.GetAsync<ListResultDto<PersonListDto>>(GetEndpoint(nameof(GetPeople)), input);
         }

         public async Task CreatePerson(CreatePersonInput input)
         {
             await ApiClient.PostAync(GetEndpoint(nameof(CreatePerson)), input);
         }

         public async Task DeletePerson(EntityDto input)
         {
             await ApiClient.DeleteAsync(GetEndpoint(nameof(DeletePerson)), input);
         }

         public async Task DeletePhone(EntityDto<long> input)
         {
             await ApiClient.DeleteAsync(GetEndpoint(nameof(DeletePhone)), input);
         }

         public async Task<PhoneInPersonListDto> AddPhone(AddPhoneInput input)
         {
             return await ApiClient.PostAync<PhoneInPersonListDto>(GetEndpoint(nameof(AddPhone)), input);
         }

         public async Task EditPerson(EditPersonInput input)
         {
             await ApiClient.PostAync(GetEndpoint(nameof(EditPerson)), input);
         }

         public async Task<GetPersonForEditOutput> GetPersonForEdit(IEntityDto input)
         {
             return await ApiClient.GetAsync<GetPersonForEditOutput>(GetEndpoint(nameof(GetPersonForEdit)), input);
         }
     }

-When we complete the communication phase with the host service we can start to create person and person detail view for mobile.
+When we complete the communication phase with the host service, we can start to create person and person detail view for mobile.

-Note that "**Page**" and "**View**" words are used for same meaning and purposed for pointing **XAML** files.
+Note that "**Page**" and "**View**" words are used for same meaning and purpose to refer to **XAML** files.

 Firstly we'll create view, then view-model.
-But it's up to you which of the side you start.
-Let's create **PeopleView.xaml**...
+But it's up to you which side you start.
+Let's create **PeopleView.xaml**.

 ### Creating People Page

 #### Creating PeopleView

 PeopleView is going to list all the persons.
-When we tap one of the person we'll navigate to person details.
+When we tap one of the person, we'll navigate to person details.
 The person details page will contain personal information and phone numbers of person.
 In **Acme.PhoneBookDemo.Mobile.Shared** project, there's **Views** folder.
 All the pages must be located in **Views** folder.
-You can create a new empty **Content Page** as below but in this example we'll copy and paste **\_SampleView.xaml** file.
+You can create a new empty **Content Page** as below, but in this example we'll copy and paste **\_SampleView.xaml** file.
 <img src="images/xamarin-phonebook-add-contentpage.png" alt="Adding New Content Page" class="img-thumbnail" />

 Copy and paste **\_SampleView.xaml** into the same folder.
 We'll rename the file.
 All the views <span class="underline">must</span> end with **"<span class="underline">View</span>"** postfix.
-This is mandatory for auto matching related view model.
-So rename **\_SampleView - Copy.xaml** to **PeopleView.xaml.**
+This is mandatory for auto matching related view-model.
+So rename **\_SampleView - Copy.xaml** to **PeopleView.xaml**.

-After copy/paste you have to rename the followings for **PeopleView.xaml** as well
+After copy/paste, you have to rename the following for **PeopleView.xaml** as well:
 -   **The class name in xaml:** x:Class="Acme.PhoneBookDemo.Views.\_SampleView" **>** x:Class="Acme.PhoneBookDemo.Views.PeopleView"
 -   **The class name in xaml.cs:** public partial class \_SampleView **>** public partial class PeopleView
 -   **The constructor of xaml.cs:** public \_SampleView() **>** public PeopleView()

 <img src="images/xamarin-phonebook-copy-paste-sample-view-to-people-view.png" alt="Creating Person App Service Client" class="img-thumbnail" />

 We have created an empty view.
-To control this view we have to create view-model for this view.
-Next step is creating view-model of PeopleView.xaml
+To control this view, we have to create view-model for this view.
+Next step is creating view-model of PeopleView.xaml.

 #### Creating PeopleViewModel